-- (1) The wardens are responsible for keeping proper financial records of any organisation of the parish established under rule 3.17 and for those purposes - (a) may keep separate financial records for the organisation or may incorporate the financial records of the organisation as part of the financial statements of the parish under rule 3.8, and - (b) may appoint and remove a person to act as treasurer of the organisation. - (2) If the financial statements of the organisation are not incorporated as part of the financial statements of the parish, before the annual general meeting of parishioners the wardens are - (a) to prepare financial statements comprising -
+- (1) The wardens are responsible for keeping proper financial records of any organisation of the parish established under rule 3.17 and for those purposes - (a) may keep separate financial records for the organisation or may incorporate the financial records of the organisation as part of the financial statements of the parish under rule 3.8, and - b) may appoint and remove a person to act as treasurer of the organisation. - (2) If the financial statements of the organisation are not incorporated as part of the financial statements of the parish, before the annual general meeting of parishioners the wardens are - - (a) to prepare financial statements comprising - - a statement of the receipts and payments of the organisation during the previous financial year, and - (ii) a statement of the assets and liabilities of the organisation at the close of the financial year, and in the form last prescribed by the Standing Committee, and

-- a statement of the receipts and payments of the organisation during the previous financial year, and - (ii) a statement of the assets and liabilities of the organisation at the close of the financial year, and - (b) to present the financial statements for audit to the auditor appointed by the annual general meeting of parishioners. - (3) The wardens are to produce the duly audited financial statements prepared under sub-rule (2) to the annual general meeting of parishioners. - (4) If any such organisation ceases to exist for any reason, its remaining funds and property (not being the subject of any trust) become the property of the parish, and its books and records (other than any financial records which must be given to the wardens) must be given to and remain in the custody of the minister.
+- (b) to present the financial statements for audit to the auditor appointed by the annual general meeting of parishioners. - (3) The wardens are to produce the duly audited financial statements prepared under sub-rule (2) to the annual general meeting of parishioners and, at or within 7 days after the annual general meeting of parishioners, are to forward copies of these financial statements to the Diocesan Secretary. - (4) If any such organisation ceases to exist for any reason, its remaining funds and property (not being the subject of any trust) become the property of the parish, and its books and records (other than any financial records which must be given to the wardens) must be given to and remain in the custody of the minister.